yolken/yolken-blog/site/_posts/2023-05-29-goodbye-san-francisco.md

 couple aspects of San Francisco's situation that make its problems especially frustrating.

-First, the city is incredibly wealthy, and has a massive budget at its disposal- nearly $14 billion dollars [^2] for a population of only slightly more than 800,000 people, which, on a per-capita basis, is one of the highest in the country [^3].
+First, the city is incredibly wealthy and has a massive budget at its disposal- nearly $14 billion dollars [^2] for a population of only slightly more than 800,000 people, which, on a per-capita basis, is one of the highest in the country [^3].
 Despite all this money and despite a budget has has grown